 When are the projects available?

-Most of our projects have arrival dates throughout the year but we'd definitely recommend you check the project's availability before you book.
-Either check the ‘arrival dates’ on the individual project pages or contact the i-to-i office, our fantastic travel advisors will be able to help you out!
+Most of our projects have arrival dates throughout the year but definitely check out the project's availability before you book.
+Either check the ‘arrival dates’ on the individual project pages or have a chat with the i-to-i team, our travel advisors will be able to help you out in no time!

 Do I need to learn a language before I travel?